JayKalbi/JetsonNano-OpenCV-Mediapipe-SetUP/README.md

 ```bash
 sudo env H5PY_SETUP_REQUIRES=0 pip3 install -U h5py==3.1.0
 ```
-(*Explanation: The `h5py` library is required for handling HDF5 files, and this command ensures compatibility with Numpy 1.19.4, which works well on Jetson Nano.*)
+(*Explanation: The `h5py` library is required for handling HDF5 files, and this command ensures compatibility with Numpy 1.19.4, which works well on Jetson Nano.*) <br>
-(*If error shows for `h5py` and if you don't require the HDF5 then ignore it and ensure that other all dependencies are installed except related to HDF5.*)
+(*If error shows for `h5py` and if you don't require the HDF5 then ignore it and ensure that other all dependencies are installed except related to HDF5.*) <br>
 (*Usually it takes around 30 minutes to complete.*)

 ## Step 6: Install OpenCV